evolvingstuff/vdw2/content/posts/vitamin-d-presentation-charts.md

 │   │   │   inner_content: `Put pills in at the beginning of the month%%%Take allotted pills each week%%%Take all remaining pills, even those forgotten, before end of the month`
 │   │   │   children:
 │   │   │   ├── TextNode
-│   │   │   │   full_match: `Put pills in at the beginning of the month%%%Take allotted pills each week%%%Take all remaining pills, even those forgotten, before end of the month`
+│   │   │   │   full_match: `Put pills in at the beginning of the month`
+│   │   │   │   inner_content: `Put pills in at the beginning of the month`
+│   │   │   ├── NewlineNode
+│   │   │   │   full_match: `%%%`
+│   │   │   │   inner_content: ``
+│   │   │   ├── TextNode
+│   │   │   │   full_match: `Take allotted pills each week`
+│   │   │   │   inner_content: `Take allotted pills each week`
+│   │   │   ├── NewlineNode
+│   │   │   │   full_match: `%%%`
+│   │   │   │   inner_content: ``
+│   │   │   ├── TextNode
-│   │   │   │   inner_content: `Put pills in at the beginning of the month%%%Take allotted pills each week%%%Take all remaining pills, even those forgotten, before end of the month`
-│   ├── TextNode
+│   │   │   │   full_match: `Take all remaining pills, even those forgotten, before end of the month` │   │   │   │   inner_content: `Take all remaining pills, even those forgotten, before end of the month` │   ├── TextNode
 │   │   full_match: `\n`
 │   │   inner_content: `\n`